axtend/axtend/README.md

 - PrivKey: 0x99b3c12287537e38c90a9219d4cb074a89a16e9cdb20bf85728ebd97c343e342
 ```

-## Build the Moonbeam Node
+## Build the Axtend Node

-To build Moonbeam, you will need a proper Axlib development environment.
-If you've never worked with a Axlib-based blockchain before, you should probably try the [Setting Up a Moonbeam Node](https://docs.axtend.network/getting-started/local-node/setting-up-a-node/) docs first.
+To build Axtend, you will need a proper Axlib development environment.
+If you've never worked with a Axlib-based blockchain before, you should probably try the [Setting Up a Axtend Node](https://docs.axtend.network/getting-started/local-node/setting-up-a-node/) docs first.

 If you need a refresher setting up your Axlib environment, see [Axlib's Getting Started Guide](https://axlib.dev/docs/en/knowledgebase/getting-started/).